 Thanksgiving traditions remained Thanksgiving traditions – watching the Macy’s day parade, the family day all day Thanksgiving and the ultimate Black Friday shopping which was something both my son and daughter looked forward to.
 Thanksgiving is a practice run for the three-week-long Christmas Break and we need to ease into the new way of life with our students.

-A Thanksgiving weekend tradition, the FAU Owls will play at home again, this time against Southern Mississippi at Saturday, Nov.
-30, 2019 at 3:30.
+A Thanksgiving weekend tradition, the FAU Owls will play at home again, this time against Southern Mississippi on Saturday, Nov.
+30, 2019, at 3:30.
 Tickets are available at FAUsports.com or at the box office.

 Finally, as much as you want to savor every last minute of this short break; send them off early Sunday morning.
 The traffic that day can get pretty bad, as students from all over the state make their trip back to their universities.

 HaveUHeard offers real information like this to help you have the best college experience possible.
 We glean great tips from our own experience and the experience of real parents and students from the schools we present.
 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource here.
 Sign up for other great tips at haveuheard.com.